 “The EIDF is a golden opportunity for Afghanistan to solidify its commitment to creating a governance regime for the extractives sector that meets and exceeds international best practice, as set out in the Tokyo declaration” said Javed Noorani, researcher at Integrity Watch Afghanistan.

 “The Afghan government has taken some positive steps in the last few years.
-We hope they will now follow through on that vision, and put in place the full range of basic measures that are needed to minimise the risk of natural resources fuelling conflict and corruption,” said Stephen Carter, the head of the Afghanistan programme at Global Witness.
+We hope they will now follow through on that vision, and put in place the full range of basic measures that are needed to minimise the risk of natural resources fuelling conflict and corruption,” said Dominic Smith, the head of the Afghanistan programme at Global Witness.
 “That should be priority for the next administration whoever wins the election – because otherwise there is a serious risk that any benefit from extraction will be lost.”

 The report praised the Afghan government’s decision to publish almost all existing contracts in October 2012, and to become a candidate member of the Extractive Industries Transparency Initiative (EITI).
 But it highlighted some basic protections that were still missing, including: